 There are 3 main types of stained glass saw; Ring Saws, Band Saws and Wire Saws and they all have slightly different strengths and weaknesses.

 The Taurus 3 Ring Saw* is the one I use and recommend.

 I get a small % if you click through from my website and purchase it.
 As I hope you know by now, I’m not going to be recommending things I don’t find tip top and incredibly useful.
 Thanks for your support.

 1. Ring saw

-This type has a cutting blade that is a rigid steel wire ring – about 10cm diameter – that spins at high speed.
+This type of stained glass saw has a cutting blade that is a rigid steel wire ring – about 10cm diameter – that spins at high speed.
 You cut without turning the glass with these saws.
 Good for a all sorts of work – probably the most versatile.
 You can go side to side with them as well as back and forth.

-My Recommendation – Taurus 3 Ring Saw (pictured above)
+My Recommendation – Taurus 3 Ring Saw *paid (pictured above)

 2. Band saw

-3. Wire saw These have a straight wire blade that travels up and down very quickly.
+These saws have a straight wire blade that travels up and down very quickly.
 Very popular as a bit cheaper than the other two types, with cheap replacement blades.
 Good for fine delicate work. eg the Gryphon Omni-2 Plus+.

 What else do you need to know?